OpenF2/F2/docs/src/app-development.md

 })
 ```

-<span class="label">Note</span> the JSONP callback function name will _not_ be passed from the container using a traditional querystring parameter (HTTP GET), so you must configure this correctly for your app to appear on a container.
-This means you have to hard-code it in your `appmanifest.js`.
+<span class="label label-info">Note</span> The JSONP callback function name will _not_ be passed from the container using a traditional querystring parameter (HTTP GET), so you must configure this correctly for your app to appear on a container.
+This means you have to hard-code it in your `AppManifest`.

-<span class="label label-important">Required</span> Don't forget you need an AppID before you can run your app on a container.
-[Get your AppID now &raquo;](https://developer.openf2.org/GetAppID)
+<span class="label label-info">Note</span> The `AppID` created in the Developer Center will get automatically **lowercased** by F2 when [integrated on a container](container-development.html#app-integration).

 ### App HTML